Guidelines for extending the storage of gametes and embryos

 ACART has issued the following guidelines and advice to ECART under section 35 of the HART Act(external link)(external link).

-These guidelines take into account a range of cultural, ethical and legal issues when considering the use, storage and disposal of sperm from a deceased man.
+These guidelines take into account a range of cultural, ethical and legal matters when considering the use, storage and disposal of eggs from a deceased woman, sperm from a deceased man, or embryos formed from the gametes of a person who is now deceased.